-Simon Edwards is the UK Director for RZIM Zacharias Trust and Assistant Chaplain of the Oxford Centre for Christian Apologetics.
-He holds separate degrees in law and economics and a graduate diploma in education from the University of Queensland, Australia.
-He has also completed postgraduate studies in theology at the University of Oxford.
-Simon brings with him a diverse range of Christian ministry, legal, government, and teaching experience.
+Simon Edwards is the UK Director for RZIM Zacharias Trust and Assistant Chaplain of the Oxford Centre for Christian Apologetics (OCCA).
+He holds separate degrees in law and economics from the University of Queensland, Australia, as well as graduate diplomas in legal studies and education.
+Simon also has a postgraduate diploma in theology from the University of Oxford and is currently studying for a master in divinity at the University of St. Andrews.
+He brings with him a diverse range of Christian ministry, legal, government, and teaching experience.
 Prior to joining RZIM, Simon lived and worked in Australia as a lawyer, specializing in private practice in commercial law and in government practice in constitutional law.
 He also worked for two years in a secondary school as a religious education teacher.

-Simon is a gifted communicator, speaking regularly at evangelistic and apologetic training events in universities, schools, churches, and workplaces both in the UK and abroad.
+Simon is a regular speaker in many different settings, including at evangelistic and apologetic training events in universities, schools, churches, and workplaces both in the UK and abroad.
 He has also been invited to speak on a number of BBC Radio programs regarding the evidence for the Christian faith, particularly from his perspective as a lawyer.
-Simon’s areas of interest include evidence for the resurrection, historicity of the Bible, faith and reason, epistemology, tolerance, the nature of truth, suffering, miracles, and ethics.
+Simon’s areas of interest include moral apologetics, human dignity, faith and reason, the nature of truth, evidence for the resurrection, suffering, and ethics.
 Simon is married to Natasha, who is part of the leadership team at Latimer Minster, a missional Church of England church situated between London and Oxford.
 Simon and Natasha live in High Wycombe with their two young children, Grace and Jonathan.